 Not ready to read a whole post?
 Looking for a quick guide to tell you the differences in each machine or where the different colors can be found?
 Download my FREE Cricut Guide for an easy to read chart and links to buy your Cricut today.

-This post is NOT sponsored… my first Cricut Explore Air 2 was a Christmas present from my Father after months of “subtle” hints and a bit of outright begging.
-Of course, this post does contain affiliate links, which help Happily Ever After, Etc make money on your purchases at absolutely zero added cost to you.
+This post is NOT sponsored… my first Cricut Explore Air 2 was a Christmas present from my Dad after months of “subtle” hints and a bit of outright begging.
+Of course, this post does contain affiliate links, which help my family make money on your purchases at absolutely zero added cost to you.
 Awesome right?
 Thanks for your support since it makes it possible for us to do things like buy food.
 Which we like.

 Let’s go over the color choices for both machines!